 In this review, I’ll share my thoughts on the Sony 55-210mm f/4.5-6.3 OSS telephoto zoom lens for Sony E-mount.
 This is Sony’s only telephoto zoom offering for their lineup of crop-sensor bodies.
-Retailing for about $350 (U.S.), this lens is designed more for hobbyists than professionals.
+This lens is designed more for hobbyists than professionals.
 However, if may have a place in the bag for certain professional photographers.
 Continue reading to find out more!
 And overview video is also available at the bottom of the page.

 Sony 55-210mm f/4.5-6.3 OSS Specifications

 - Format: ASP-C

 - Field of view: 29°-7°40′

 - Minimum Focus Distance: 3.28′ (1 m)